Covariant representations for possibly singular actions on C*-algebras: Standard and -standard representations of -algebras

 (b) A normal representation $(\pi, \cH)$ of a $W^*$-algebra is called a {\it standard (form) representation} if there exist $J$ and $\cC$ such that $(\pi(\cM),\cH,J,\cC)$ is a von Neumann algebra in standard form.

 (c) From the definition it follows that $(\cM, \cH, J,\cC)$ is in standard form if and only if $(\cM', \cH, J,\cC)$ is in standard form. \end{defn}

-\begin{rem} For a von Neumann algebra in standard form, the map
+\begin{rem} (1) For a von Neumann algebra in standard form, the map

 induces an isomorphism of $W^*$-algebras $\cM^{\rm op} \to \cM'$.
 (The opposite algebra $\cM^{\rm op}$ is the space $\cM$ equipped with the previous multiplication but where the order of terms are reversed and all other operations, including the scalar multiplication, are the same.
-It is isomorphic to the complex conjugate algebra, via the map $M\mapsto M^*$.) \end{rem}
+It is isomorphic to the complex conjugate algebra, via the map $M\mapsto M^*$.)\ generates a *-algebra which is $\sigma(\cM,\cM_*)\hbox{--dense}$ in $\cM$.

-We can also give a constructive definition of a standard form representation (cf.~\cite[Def.~III.2.6.1]{Bla06}).
-It states that $\cM $ is in standard form, if it is unitarily equivalent to the GNS representation of a faithful normal semifinite weight on $\cM$ (here normal means lower semicontinuous with respect to ~the ultraweak topology on $\cM_+$).
-Recall that a {\it weight} $w$ on $\cM$ is {\it semifinite} if the set

-generates a *-algebra which is $\sigma(\cM,\cM_*)\hbox{--dense}$ in $\cM$.
 Every von Neumann algebra has a faithful normal semifinite weight (cf. \cite[III.2.2.26]{Bla06}), in fact all normal semifinite weights are obtained as sums of normal positive forms (cf. \cite{Haa75b}).
-As a consequence, standard form representations exist.
-We now state three equivalent characterizations of a standard form representation.
+As a consequence, standard form representations exist. \end{rem} We now state three equivalent characterizations of a standard form representation.

-\begin{thm} \mlabel{Def-SF} For a von Neumann algebra $\cM \subeq B(\cH)$, the following are equivalent: \begin{itemize} \item[\rm(i)] $\cM$ is in standard form, \item[\rm(ii)] There is a faithful normal semifinite weight on $\cM$ such that its GNS representation is unitarily equivalent to the inclusion $\cM \into \cB(\cH)$, \item[\rm(iii)] There is an anti-unitary involution $J$ on $\cH$ such that $J\cM J=\cM'$ and $JZJ=Z^*$ for every $Z\in Z(\cM)$. \end{itemize} Moreover, a standard form representation exists for any von Neumann algebra, and it is unique up to unitary equivalence. \end{thm} \begin{prf} The equivalence of (i) and (ii) is in \cite[Thm.~IX.1.2]{Ta03}, and the equivalence of (ii) and (iii) is in \cite[Thm.~III.4.5.7]{Bla06}, which also states the existence and uniqueness.
+\begin{thm} \mlabel{Def-SF} For a von Neumann algebra $\cM \subeq \cB(\cH)$, the following are equivalent: \begin{itemize} \item[\rm(i)] $\cM$ is in standard form, \item[\rm(ii)] There is a faithful normal semifinite weight on $\cM$ such that its GNS representation is unitarily equivalent to the inclusion $\cM \into \cB(\cH)$, \item[\rm(iii)] There is an anti-unitary involution $J$ on $\cH$ such that $J\cM J=\cM'$ and $JZJ=Z^*$ for every $Z\in Z(\cM)$. \end{itemize} Moreover, a standard form representation exists for any von Neumann algebra, and it is unique up to unitary equivalence. \end{thm} \begin{prf} The equivalence of (i) and (ii) is in \cite[Thm.~IX.1.2]{Ta03}, and the equivalence of (ii) and (iii) is in \cite[Thm.~III.4.5.7]{Bla06}, which also states the existence and uniqueness.
 This is also in \cite[Thm.~1.6]{Haa75} and \cite[Thm.~IX.1.14]{Ta03}. \end{prf}

 \begin{rem} \mlabel{rem:2.6} (a) It is of central importance that for a von Neumann algebra $\cM$, its faithful standard form representations are unitarily equivalent.
 Moreover, every cyclic normal representation of $\cM$ is contained in its standard form representation (this has a generalization below in Proposition~\ref{prop:3.13}).
 Note that, by condition (iii), the additional structure in Definition~\ref{def:a.1} is automatic, given $J$.
 Thus if $\cM \subeq \cB(\cH)$ is standard and commutative, it is a maximal abelian subalgebra of~$\cB(\cH)$.